jkereako/DocumentInteraction/README.md

 Demonstrates how to present documents within an app using the [QuickLook][ql] framework.

-This is a simpler version of Apple's [DocInteraction][doc] sample application.
+This project is based off of Apple's [DocInteraction][doc] sample application.
-Simpler in that it only contains code which is necessary for displaying content using QuickLook.
-Apple's sample app has extraneous code, some of which is written in C.
+DocInteraction contains extraneous and needless code where as this project contains only the code required to use QuickLook.
+This project is a better starting point for understanding QuickLook.

 # Installation
 Clone this repository and open the project file in Xcode.
 Run the app in the